 The AutoBoot Register Read command is shifted into SI.
-Then the 32-bit AutoBoot Register is shifted out on SO, least significant byte first, most significant bit of each byte first.
+Then the 32-bit AutoBoot Register is shifted out on SO, LSB first, most significant bit of each byte first.
 It is possible to read the AutoBoot Register continuously by providing multiples of 32 clock cycles.
-If the QUAD bit CR1[1] is cleared to 0, the maximum operating clock frequency for ABRD command is 133 MHz.
-If the QUAD bit CR1[1] is set to 1, the maximum operating clock frequency for ABRD command is 104 MHz.
+If the QUAD bit CR1[1] is cleared to '0', the maximum operating clock frequency for ABRD command is 133 MHz.
+If the QUAD bit CR1[1] is set to '1', the maximum operating clock frequency for ABRD command is 104 MHz.

-Figure 61 AutoBoot register read (ABRD 14h) Command
+Figure 65 AutoBoot register read (ABRD 14h) command